openedx/tutor-contrib-aspects/README.rst

     tutor images build aspects-superset --no-cache
     tutor local do import-assets

+#.
+Make sure to build and push your Superset image in the following cases:

+   #.
+If you have made changes to the Superset assets.
+   #.
+If you have made changes to the Clickhouse/DBT schema.
+   #.
+If you are using custom translations.

 You should now have data to look at in Superset!
 Log in to https://superset.local.overhang.io/ with your admin account and you should see charts with your data.